silphid/jen/README.md

 ```

 3. If it's your first time, jen will automatically clone your templates git repo into `$JEN_HOME/repo`.
+4. Because the current dir is not initialized with jen yet, it asks for confirmation.
+Type `y` and press `Enter`.
-4. Jen then shows a list of available templates from that repo.
+5. Jen then shows a list of available templates from that repo.
 Select `hello-world` and press `Enter` (that choice gets saved to `jen.yaml` file in current dir and identifies your project as jen-initialized).
-5. Because the `create` action calls out to the `prompt` action, you are now prompted for variable values.
+6. Because the `create` action calls out to the `prompt` action, you are now prompted for variable values.
 Answer the different prompts (notice how it automatically suggests the current dir name `foobar` as default project name).
 Your values also get saved to `jen.yaml` file.
-6. The `create` action then calls `render` step to render the `hello-world` template files to current dir.
+7. The `create` action then calls `render` step to render the `hello-world` template files to current dir.
-7. At this point, typically, you would commit your project to git, including the `jen.yaml` file.
+8. At this point, typically, you would commit your project to git, including the `jen.yaml` file.
-8. Once your project is committed, you would typically call the `install` action to let your CI/CD pipeline and infra know about your new project (don't hesitate, it just executes a dummy bash script that echoes a message to simulate the real thing):
+9. Once your project is committed, you would typically call the `install` action to let your CI/CD pipeline and infra know about your new project (don't hesitate, it just executes a dummy bash script that echoes a message to simulate the real thing):

 ```bash
 $ jen do install